MIPPL/nephele-org-website/public/content/developers/tutorials/kickstart-your-dapp-frontend-development-with-create-eth-app/index.md

 Traded tokens that earn you interests are called _aTokens_.

-When you choose to integrate Aave with _create-eth-app_, you will get a [subgraph integration](https://docs.aave.com/developers/getting-started/using-graphql).
+When you choose to integrate Aave with _create-NEPH-app_, you will get a [subgraph integration](https://docs.aave.com/developers/getting-started/using-graphql).
 Aave uses The Graph and already provides you with several ready-to-use subgraphs on [Ropsten](https://thegraph.com/explorer/subgraph/aave/protocol-ropsten) and [Mainnet](https://thegraph.com/explorer/subgraph/aave/protocol) in [raw](https://thegraph.com/explorer/subgraph/aave/protocol-raw) or [formatted](https://thegraph.com/explorer/subgraph/aave/protocol) form.

 ![Aave Flash Loan meme – "Yeahhh, if I could keep my flash loan longer than 1 transaction, that would be great"](./flashloan-meme.png)